 The structure dates from 1910, when a building permit records a stone foundation laid for a “new brick store building”.

-The last tenant before TRP was Bimbo’s Pizza Parlor and Dance Emporium, a bar-dance hall that was boarded up after a fire in 1968.
+The last tenant before TRP was Bimbo’s Pizza Emporium & Old Tyme Saloon, a bar-dance hall that was boarded up after a fire in 1968.

 In 1969, TRP moved into Cedar-Riverside, a neighborhood infamous for panhandlers and hippies.
 In the years that followed, so many other groups moved in — Dudley Riggs, the Guthrie Lab, Mixed Blood, and others — that the City designated the area the West Bank Theatre District in 1985.

-A nonprofit corporation, Theatre in the Round Players, Inc. owns its building and land.
+A nonprofit corporation, Theatre in the Round Players owns its building and land.

 In 1985, the theatre painted its facade with a mural of its blueprint.
 This bright blue design was featured in national press, including the cover of the magazine Theatre Crafts.
 The front entryway built for the 50th anniversary season realized part of that blueprint.